How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 sudo mariadb-secure-installation

-Ubuntu 22.04 and 24.04 still provide mysql_secure_installation as a compatibility command, but Ubuntu 26.04 may only ship mariadb-secure-installation.
-Using the MariaDB command name works on all supported Ubuntu LTS releases.
+Ubuntu 22.04 and 24.04 provide mysql_secure_installation as a compatibility command, but Ubuntu 26.04 may only ship mariadb-secure-installation.
+Using the MariaDB command name works across the supported Ubuntu LTS releases.

 The script walks through common hardening prompts.
 These responses are a safe default for most phpMyAdmin deployments: